-Optional Video Submission: As part of the application to the master's programs in Mathematics in Finance, the department encourages you to submit a short video statement.
-This is an optional part of your application and is not required.
+Video Submission: Full-time students only--as part of the application to the master's programs in Mathematics in Finance, the department requires you to submit a short video statement.
 Please read the detailed instructions on the GSAS Application Instructions - Video Requirements page.

 Dual-Degree Applicants: Dual-degree applicants must also apply to the Stern School of Business.
 Admission to the dual-degree program is contingent upon acceptance by both schools.